 I am an Arthritis Research UK Career Development Fellow within the Institute of Infection, Immunity and Inflammation at the University of Glasgow.

 The focus of my research is to understand how dendritic cells, the key immune cell type responsible for inducing immune activation or tolerance, are controlled by adhesion molecules expressed on their cell surface called integrins.
 Using models of inflammation, tolerance and autoimmunity (rheumatoid arthritis), I am investigating how integrins suppress dendritic cell function, and how this influences interactions with T cells and the subsequent immune response.

 Within RACE, I collaborate with Dr Catharien Hilkens at Newcastle University and together we co-supervise a PhD project which aims to advance into human cell studies.
 Specifically, we are determining the role of integrins in regulating human dendritic cells under normal and inflammatory arthritis settings, and investigating the therapeutic potential of this novel regulatory pathway.

-Dr Mariola Kurowska-Stolarska
+Prof Mariola Kurowska-Stolarska

 I am a lecturer in Immunology at the Institute of Infection, Immunity and Inflammation, University of Glasgow.